arachnetech/homebridge-mqttthing/README.md

-        "getHue": 	        "<topic to get the hue (optional)>", "setHue": 	        "<topic to set the hue (optional - if coloured)>", "getSaturation": 	"<topic to get the saturation (optional)>", "setSaturation": 	"<topic to set the saturation (optional - if coloured)>" },
+        "getHue": 	        "<topic to get the hue (optional)>", "setHue": 	        "<topic to set the hue (optional - if coloured)>", "getSaturation": 	"<topic to get the saturation (optional)>", "setSaturation": 	"<topic to set the saturation (optional - if coloured)>", "getHSV":           "<in HSV mode, topic to get comma-separated gue, saturation and value>", "setHSV":           "<in HSV mode, topic to set comma-separated gue, saturation and value>", },
     "integerValue": "true to use 1|0 instead of true|false default onValue and offValue", "onValue": "<value representing on (optional)>",